Shutdown (computing): Microsoft Windows and ReactOS

 Shutdown options have been moved from a separate dialog box to the start menu, in Windows Vista and later versions of Microsoft Windows.
 The above is from Windows 7.

 In Microsoft Windows and ReactOS, a PC or server is shut down by selecting the Shutdown item from the Start menu on the desktop.
 Options include shutting down the system and powering off, automatically restarting the system after shutting down, or putting the system into stand-by mode.

 Just like other operating systems, Windows has the option to prohibit selected users from shutting down a computer.
 On a home PC, every user may have the shutdown option, but in computers on large networks (such as Active Directory), an administrator can revoke the access rights of selected users to shut down a Windows computer.
-Nowadays there are many software utilities which can automate the task of shutting down a Windows computer, enabling automatic computer control.
-The Windows Shutdown website lists various software utilities to automate the task of shutting down.

 In Windows, a program can shut down the system by calling the ExitWindowsEx or NtShutdownSystem function.